ajduberstein/slayer/README.rst

 Installation
 ===========

-Clone this directory and run :code:`python setup.py install` followed by :code:`cd examples` and then finally `jupyter notebook`.
+Clone this directory and run :code:`python setup.py install` followed by :code:`cd examples` and then finally :code:`jupyter notebook`.